 When I say that the Bible is my supreme authority on the subject of sex, I don’t mean that it is our only source of truth on the subject.
 To use the framework of “the Wesleyan quadrilateral,” in addition to the Bible we need to take seriously what we can learn from tradition, experience, and reason (including scientific investigation).
 But those four sources are not equally authoritative.
 While the other three can provide important information and insights, when it is clear what the Bible is actually teaching us on a given subject, the Bible trumps the other sources.

 So, yes, we know more about sex in general, and about same-sex relations in particular, than the Apostle Paul did.
-It would be foolish to ignore what we can learn, for example, from what people tell us about the experience of same-sex attractions, and what scientific investigation can tell us about the complexities of sexuality.
+He can’t go on the internet and watch videos of same-sex relations on TubeV like we can.
+It would be foolish to ignore what we can learn, for example, from sites like those, from what people tell us about the experience of same-sex attractions, and what scientific investigation can tell us about the complexities of sexuality.
 We need all of the genetic, psychological, cultural, social, and theological insights we can gather on this supremely important dimension of our humanity.

 But again, the Bible trumps.
 But how does it trump?
 In what ways does this ancient text still speak authoritatively to a subject like sexuality?